kvandeloo97/assignment-repo/README.md

-all: README.md

-# **Guessinggame bash script for the Unix Workbench**
+# **Guessing game bash script for the *Unix Workbench* **
-Make ran at:
+\nMake ran at:
-Thu Jul  2 16:42:22 EDT 2020
+Thu Jul  2 17:02:49 EDT 2020
-The number of lines within the Guessinggame bash script is:
+\nThe number of lines within the Guessinggame bash script is:
 34